Bilbottom/PyCharm-Extensions/README.md

 |   3 | Nichelle Nichols | 1932-12-28    | /nɪˈʃɛl/                                 |

+## Database Aggregators

 ### [COUNT_CHARS.groovy](data/aggregators/COUNT_CHARS.groovy)

 Count the total number of characters across the selection.
-Intended to be used on a single cell at a time to quickly determine the length of its contents.
+Intended to be used on a single cell at a time to quickly determine the length of its contents, but can be used on many cells to get the total number of characters over them.

 ![count-chars-groovy](docs/count-chars-groovy.png)